The Old Orange Flute: Text

 The song tells the story of Bob Williamson, a weaver of Dungannon, who is considered a "stout Orange blade" by his associates.
 However, "he married a Papist named Brigid McGinn.
-Turned Papish himself, he forsook the ould cause" and was compelled to flee to Connacht, taking with him his flute.
+Turned Papish himself, he forsook the auld cause" and was compelled to flee to Connacht, taking with him his flute.
 Enrolled into a Catholic church choir, he finds that the flute will only play Protestant songs such as The Boyne Water.
 Eventually the priest buys him a new instrument and the flute is condemned to be burned for heresy, though in the flames a "quare noise" can be heard as the flute still whistles "The Protestant Boys".
 The text was reproduced in Colm Ó Lochlainn's Irish Street Ballads (1939).

 Modern renditions of the song often include the repeated refrain "Sure it's six miles from Bangor to Donaghadee".
 This seems to have been popularised by versions by The Clancy Brothers and subsequently The Dubliners; the line is taken from the refrain (and title) of another folk song, Six Miles from Bangor to Donaghadee, describing a series of absurd episodes and also set to the tune Villikins, and which was recorded by the Larne-reared but Southport-born singer Richard Hayward, amongst others.
 Hayward also made the first recording of The Old Orange Flute, in around 1920.

 Denis Johnston quotes the first and last verses of the song in his war memoir Nine Rivers from Jordan, giving two alternate choruses:

 "Tooraloo!
 Tooralay!
 We'll have no superstition round Portadown way!"

 "Tooraloo!
 Tooralay!
 Oh, the twelfth of July is the Orangeman's day."